8fold/site-joshbruce.com/content/private/experiences/finances/paycheck-to-paycheck/_20220501/content.md

 Feeling better.

 Part of the professional résumé writing experience is sending the résumé to a position.
-While I’m not actively looking as if I need to leave where I am, I am participating in the process.
+While I’m not actively looking, I am participating in the process; more of a passive thing.

-I have hired two different professionals and signed up for a webinar where we will learn how to improve our résumés ourselves.
+I have hired two different professionals and signed up for a webinar where we’ll learn how to improve our résumés ourselves.

 For the purposes of experimentation I started both professionals from the same original résumé.

 The first résumé came out as a more functional, one-pager.
-It has some graphic elements and some of my personality.
-It does have the chronological elements with one story for each engagement.
+It has some graphic elements and some of my personality in the copy.
+It does have the chronological elements with one story for each engagement over the last decade.

 The second one came out as a more standard, two-pager.
-It’s simple, with a clean layout with a fair amount of white space.
+It’s simple, with a clean layout and fair amount of white space.

 I learned a lot about my own limiting beliefs regarding a résumé from both professionals.

 I’ve applied for a position with the first.
 Seven days later, an interview was scheduled.

 That’s never happened to me before.
-To be fair in the process of tracking the experiment, I was introduced to someone at the company; however, I have instances in the past where even that didn’t actually get me an interview.
-In one case I actually did a pre-interview before submitting the résumé; after submitting, the feedback received was that if the pre-interview hadn’t taken place I never would have made it—I did not get that job, nor did I get a follow-up attempt.
+To be fair, in the process of tracking the experiment, I was introduced to someone at the company; however, I have instances in the past where even that didn’t actually get me an interview.
+In one case I actually did a pre-interview before submitting the résumé; after submitting, the feedback received was that if the pre-interview hadn’t taken place I never would have made it to a phone call—I did not get that job, nor did I get a follow-up attempt.

-I have not applied for anything using the second one.
+I have not applied for anything using the second résumé as we are still working together.

 The webinar was also helpful and is based on the concepts of *Start with Why* by Simon Sinek.

+As this relates to finances, it was definitely a hit to my purse.
+However, given my 20 year history of submitting résumés and the fact that, at least on paper, I’d like to have this gig, the investment has already paid dividends in improved mental health.

 {!! fi-experiments !!}